 Stock Value is the overall value of the combined goods.
-(The current value of the product on hand based on the most recent purchase price.)
+(The current product value on hand is based on the most recent purchase price).

-Ordered Values is the overall value of current orders placed.
-(This is inventory that has not been delivered to the warehouse.)
+Ordered Values are the overall value of current orders placed.
+(This is inventory that has not been delivered to the warehouse).

 Note* Each organizational unit can be a warehouse.
 See the “Warehouse Setup” section below for more information on how to set this up